cloudmesh-community/fa18-523-61/project-report/report.md

 Next, I installed the latest version of Python, which is version 3.7.1.
 Python is an open source general purpose programming language that is very useful for data science projects.
 There are numerous libraries available to install within Python that will help you accomplish your end goal.
 For this project, the primary library that I want to use for collecting twitter data is tweepy.
 Tweepy is designed to handle multiple aspects of twitter tweet collection including authentication, connection, session management, and reading and routing incoming messages [@www-tweepy-io].

 ## Data

 Twitter data, when extracted, is in JSON format.
 JSON (Javascript Object Notation) is a data interchange format that is both easy for humans to read and write, and easy for machines to parse and implement [@www-json-org].
 A json object is basically a set of key value pairs ending contained within two braces.
+This format borrows heavily from the Javascript programming language, hence the Javascript component of the term [[@www-packtpub-com-json].
+The format is considered to be structured, as you would expect to see relational data within a table, but it's considered to be thought of as semi-structured which  "..the structure is either flexible or not fully predefined.
+It is sometimes also referred to as a self-describing structure [@www-packtpub-com-json]."
+The JSON datatype has proven to be very popular and has garnered wide usages with seb sites due to the effective way in which JSON data can be exchanged between client and server web applications [@www-packtpub-com-json].
+Below is sample JSON object:

 -- add JSON object image here